raig4359/fdk-client-kotlin/documentation/PLATFORM.md

-This API helps to create a Inventory export job.
+This API helps to create products in bulk push to kafka for approval/creation.

 *Returned Response*